apache/beam/learning/prompts/code-explanation/java/05_io_spanner.md

                          .withProjectId(project)
                  )
 ```

-The pipeline then applies a `ParDo` transformation to process each row of the Spanner table.
+Next, the pipeline applies a `ParDo` transformation to process each row of the Spanner table.
 The `DoFn` implementation extracts the `SingerId`, `FirstName`, and `LastName` columns from the `Struct` object and logs the row information.

 ```java
                  .apply("Process Row", ParDo.of(new DoFn<Struct, String>() {
                              @ProcessElement